cjn9414/Machine_Learning/README.md

-This is repository to contain to machine learning programs that I create as I learn more and more about machine learning.
-More to come soon!
+This is a repository to contain the machine learning programs that I create as I learn more and more about machine learning.
+I am very interested in Neural Networks, and as a result I may end up creating many of these.
+However, I also expect to use algorithms such as linear regression, logistic regression, and any other possible algorithms to implement into programs in order to solve complex problems.